-After more than 150 years, Germany's last hard coal mine will shut down.
-Coal mining has put its stamp on the Ruhr Valley more than any other industry.
-DW's Bettina Stehkämper looks back at her childhood in the region.
+After more than 150 years, Germany's last hard coal mine was shut down in December 2018.
+Coal mining put its stamp on the Ruhr Valley.
+DW's Bettina Stehkämper looks back at her childhood as a miner's daughter there.

 I grew up in the Gelsenkirchen mining suburb of Buer.
 Almost everyone who lived there worked in the coal industry, including my father and grandfathers.
 Each house had a large garden and we always played there when somebody's father was away working a shift.
 As a child, the thought that my father was always "under" me gave me comfort.

 Coal supply deliveries used to turn into a kind of celebration.
 Heaps of coal were dumped in front of every house and every resident on our street, be it a small child or old man, gave a helping hand hauling the supplies into the cellars.
 The remaining coal dust on the pavement was swept up and scattered onto garden paths.
 If you fell while skating or running, your knees were always perforated with tiny black stones.
 We miners' children use that as a means of identification to this day.

 It was a childhood of safety.
 The salaries of miners, who were backed by a strong labor union, were good.
 As children, we knew if we broke an arm or a leg we'd be whizzed to the nearby hospital, called "Bergmannsheil" (miner's salvation).